xiaoxianyu-office/mm/skills/effects/spin.md

 When you set velocity to 0,this mob's direction will be locked.

-When a mob cast spin repeatedly,this mob will spining and moving up
+When a mob casts the spin mechanic repeatedly it will move upwards while spinning.